 - Actions: tap to open the Actions menu for applying a discount or order tag, according to what has been configured in the Back Office.
 Keep in mind that some order actions (such as transferring the order to another table) are unavailable while in Direct Sale mode.
 For more information on using order Actions, see Editing or Reviewing orders.

 If you add multiple, various order items, you may want to expand the Order view so you can view the entire order.
 To review the order, simply tap the Edit order button beside the keypad.
 This will collapse the keypad so you can review the order.
 While in Edit mode, you can also select multiple order items and tap Remove to remove the selected items from the order.
 Other edit actions (such as Assign to and Transfer) are only available while in Table Service mode.
-When you are finished reviewing the order, tap Done to return to the Order screen.
+When you are finished reviewing the order, tap Done to return to the Register screen.

 To edit individual order items, tap an item line on an order.
 This will open available transaction actions for the selected order item.
 From here, you can remove the entire order line, add or remove individual order items, or add a discount.
 For more information on transaction actions, see Editing or reviewing an order.